HongruL/Capstone-Machine-Learning-Projects/Bike Rental Prediction/README.md

 Tasks:
 #### 1. Train and evaluate two different multiple regression models using different optimization algorithms.
 #### 2. Train and evaluate a polynomial regression model.
 Test at least two different models.
-#### 3. Select the machine learning model that you have chosen in task 2 and optimize it.
+#### 3. Select the machine learning model in task 2 and optimize it.
 #### 4. Apply an ensemble learning technique to see whether this technique leads to a better performance.